GpxFeed/campgrounds/README.md

      ./gpx-strip-tracks.sh

-By default, these command reads GPX files from the source directory "./gpx" and writes them modified to the target directory "./gpx-stripped" - see information in the source code.
+By default, this command reads GPX files from the source directory "./gpx" and writes them modified to the target directory "./gpx-stripped" - see information in the source code.

 # <h2>Desktop version on netbook with Linux</h2>